-Software Planner can track the workflow of your requirements, allowing you to analyze the number of requirements that are new, awaiting approval, awaiting estimate, approved, rejected, closed, etc. These workflow states are fully configurable.
+Software Planner can track the workflow state of your requirements, allowing you to organize and analyze the number of requirements that hold a specific status.
+These workflow states are fully configurable.

-If you plan to use the project management features of Software Planner, you can easily integrate the requirements area with the project management area.
+The Project Management features of Software Planner allow you to easily integrate the requirements area with the project management area.
 A good approach is to define your requirements for your software release, then create a project plan for the software release.

 Creating Requirement Documents